openrewrite/rewrite-docs/v1beta/recipes.md

 Each recipe will, in turn, will be executed as a step within the pipeline and step execution consists of the following:

 1. A recipe's `validate()` method is called to ensure it has been configured properly.
-Rewrite is not opinionated about how validation errors are handled and by default it will skip a recipe that fails validation.
+OpenRewrite is not opinionated about how validation errors are handled and by default it will skip a recipe that fails validation.
 This behavior can be changed by the introduction of an error handler into the pipeline via the execution context.
 2. If a recipe has an associated visitor, the recipe will delegate to its associated visitor to process all source files that have been fed to the pipeline.
 It is this specific stage that concurrency can be introduced to process the source ASTs in parallel.
 3. If a recipe has a linked/chained recipe, then execution pipeline initiates a step execution for that recipe and this process repeats until there are no more nested recipes.